A554551N/odin-rps/README.md

 - LOOP the following five times using round as the sentry variable.
 If round >5 the game is over:
 - Call getHumanChoice and store the result in a variable called humanChoice
 - Call getComputerChoice and store the result in a variable called computerChoice
 - Call PlayRound to determine the winner of a round.
-The return value will indicate TRUE if the player wins, otherwise FALSE.
+The return value will indicate WIN if the player wins, LOSE if the player loses, and DRAW when appropriate.
 - display a message to the user indicating the result of the round
 - increment the appropriate score
 - increment the round variable
+- END LOOP
+- display the final score of the game